Skip to content

 Server-to-server integration

 Also called cloud-mode, this integration forwards data from Segment to Braze’s REST APIs.
-Use Segment’s new Braze Cloud Mode (Actions) framework to set up a cloud-mode destination for any of your sources.
+Use Segment’s Braze Cloud Mode (Actions) framework to set up a cloud-mode destination for any of your sources.

 Unlike the side-by-side integration, the server-to-server integration does not support Braze’s UI features, such as in-app messaging, Content Cards, or automatic push token registration.
 There also exists automatically captured data (such as anonymous users and device-level fields) that are not available through cloud-mode.